triflicacid/fabric-logic-mod/docs/Ideas.md

 - [**6**] Not sure of a name, but pulls up a signal to 15 or pushes down a signal to 0 if the signal exceeds or is less than a given signal strength e.g. 7

 ## Modifications
-- [**8**] Logic gates with two inputs that have a logic gate to their left uses the left block's left input (input propagation).
-  - Inspiration: array of XOR gates used to inverse a line of wires
 - [**2**] Make WireAdapterBlock non-dependent on AbstractWireBlock -- remove POWER property, replace with a boolean ACTIVE.
 This would reduce the number of blockstates and decrease loading time.

 ## Textures